-- Learn characteristics and classification of Biomaterials - Understand different metals, ceramics and its nanomaterial's characteristics as biomaterials - Learn polymeric materials and its combinations that could be used as a tissue replacement implants - Get familiarized with the concepts of Nano Science and Technology - Identify and understand the main terms largely used in biomaterials literature, basic properties of various biomaterials - correctly associate terms with processes/phenomena, and be able to correlate related events
+- To infer characteristics and classification of Biomaterials. - To understand the response of biomaterials in living system - To identify different metals, ceramics and its nanomaterial's characteristics as Biomaterials. - To interpret polymeric materials and its combinations that could be used as a tissue replacement implants. - To discuss the concepts of Nano Science and Technology. - To perceive the concept of biocompatibility and the methods for biomaterials testing.